-- 57. Further information on the definitions used in these tables is given in Part 2 of this document. - 58.
-The tables contain two different cell types: - white cells, where we require data to be entered where appropriate to your provider - blue cells, which have either been pre-populated with data from another source, or pre-filled by an underlying calculation. - 59.
-When entering data into the tables, you may also see a red highlighted message above or to the right of the table.
+- 57. Further information on the definitions used in HESF is given in Part 2 of this document. - 58.
+The table contains two different cell types: - white cells, where we require data to be entered where appropriate to your provider - blue cells, which have either been pre-populated with data from another source, or pre-filled by an underlying calculation. - 59.
+When entering data into the table, you may also see a red highlighted message above or to the right of the table.
 These validation failures indicate where the data you have entered is not feasible; for example, if you enter values to more than two decimal places.
 If any validation checks are triggered, you should check your data and make any necessary corrections.
-We will not accept a workbook with validation failures.
+We will not accept a workbook with validation failures. - 60.
+A partial screenshot of the HESF22 table is shown in Figure 1. - 61.
+When completing Section 1, you need to enter a forecast of the total completed years of instance for new entrants in 2022-23.
+You will need to further break down the years of instance by: - a.
+Mode of study (Full-time or Part-time) see paragraphs 99 to 101.

-Part 1: The HESF process and instructions on completing the workbook - Table 1: Forecast of years of instance for 2020-21
+Part 1: The HESF process and instructions on completing the workbook - Guidance for completing the workbook tables